 Play-out of IP VoD asset uses ABR video streaming in a number of video resolutions

-The IP AO – Asset Storage and DRM Integration interface (IF G.53B) gives the AO the possibility to integrate its own VoD media files and their related asset Meta data to build up an AO VoD offering on the VoD platform and the AO DRM system to manage the content rights.
+The IP AO – Asset Storage and DRM Integration interface (IF G.53B) gives the AO the possibility to integrate its own VoD media files and their related asset Meta data to build up an AO VoD offering on the Wyre VoD platform and the AO DRM system to manage the content rights.

 It is important to note that, even in an iDTV-only (Internet-less) context, the AO – NCP and AO – IT, accompanied by the AO – Data-link and AO – Mgmt-link and corresponding systems are required.
 As described in the ROBB Architecture.